benrconway/Udacity-Project3/README.md

 3) Finally, providing any dates that had errors above 1% required that I create a self join, as I would access only the log table for this question.
-So I created two result tables I called A and B, one was the collection of all requests on a given day that ended in a status of '404 NOT FOUND' and those that ended in a status of '200 OK'.
+So I created two result tables I called A and B, one was the collection of all requests on a given day that ended in a status of '404 NOT FOUND' and the other a list of dates and all requests made on a given day.
 Once I had those two, I needed to understand how to make a percent in PSQL and do some formatting on the given date format to match the desired output as defined by the project brief.